 Why are Some Foreclosure Auction Sales so Cheap?

-As you look through the previous day’s foreclosure auction results you see some eye-popping sale prices.
-Some properties you know to be worth $300,000 or more have sold for $50,000, $10,000, even $100!
+As you look through the previous day’s foreclosure auction results, you see some eye-popping sale prices.
+Some properties worth $300,000 or more have sold for $50,000, $10,000, and even $100!
 How can this be?
-Surely something is incorrect, or you are being tricked into buying something right?
-Well no, not really, you just need a primer on foreclosure auction results.
+Surely something is incorrect, or you are being tricked into buying something, right?
+Nope.
+You just need a primer on foreclosure auction results.

 Let’s start with an example foreclosure property.
-A property with a market value of $300,000 which is located in a community with an association that charges a monthly maintenance fee.
-This property also has two mortgages, one for $200,0000 and a second one with an equity line of $20,000.
+A property with a market value of $300,000 is located in a community with an association that charges a monthly maintenance fee.
+This property also has two mortgages, one for $200,000 and a second one with an equity line of $20,000.
 Mortgage #1 is held by a small bank that was prolific during the Great Recession and was packaged up and sold over and over again to other banks and investment firms.
-Mortgage #2 is an equity line of credit known as a HELOC (home equity line of credit) from Wells Fargo that is currently maxed out.
+Mortgage #2 is an equity line of credit known as a home equity line of credit (HELOC) from Wells Fargo that is currently maxed out.

 The $40,000 Foreclosure Auction Winning Bid Scenario

 Within 180 days, mortgage #2 files a notice of lis pendens, which is the first step in the foreclosure process.
 The Big Bank’s battle-tested foreclosure machine is firing on all cylinders.
 The homeowner is distraught, does not seek legal help, and does not respond to the foreclosure lawsuit.
 The Big Bank fast-tracks the foreclosure process and quickly gets a final judgment of principal plus legal fees for a total of $34,800.